tommy-mor/glue-statistics/DOCUMENTATION.rst

 Accessing the Data Collection
 =======================
+To access the data collection of the current glue session, call the following variable: .. code-block:: self.session.data_collection
+This will allow you to directly access the data that is in Glue (the top left panel is a visual of what the data collection is).

+WARNING: Do not use the variable "dc" in any of your code for the data viewer.
+The variable "dc" is already being used in the IPython Terminal as a default variable name for the data collection.
+As a result, it is advised that you use a different variable name to assign the data collection. e.g code-block:: self.data_c = self.session.data_collection

 Listening for Changes with Messages
 =======================
 A data viewer must be able to be responsive to changes in the glue environment.
 For example, if a dataset is added/removed from glue, the data viewer may need to update its visual accordingly when it is done so.

-To connect a Message to an method, add the following method into the DataViewer class:
+To connect a Message to a method, add the following method into the DataViewer class:
 .. code-block::

     def register_to_hub(self, hub):